kubeflow/website/content/docs/guides/components/istio.md

 The third command deploys some resources for Kubeflow.
 The fourth command label the kubeflow namespace for sidecar injector.

+See this [table](https://github.com/istio/istio/issues/6476#issuecomment-399219937) for sidecar injection behavior.
+We want to have configmap disabled, and namespace enabled, so that injection happens if and only if the pod has annotation.

 ## Kubeflow TF Serving with Istio

 After installing Istio, we can deploy the TF Serving component as in [README](README.md) with